-In determining executive compensation for 2019, our Compensation Committee considered the 96% stockholder support for the "say-on-pay" proposal received at the 2019 annual meeting of stockholders.
-In addition, in the third quarter of 2019, similar to what we did in 2018, we reached out to stockholders holding over 85% of our outstanding shares, in order to understand their views on our executive compensation program and maintain an open line of communication.
-Mr. Donnelly, our Chief Financial Officer, participated in conversations with 17 of our top stockholders representing approximately 65% of our outstanding shares.
+In determining executive compensation for 2020, our Compensation Committee considered the approximately 96% stockholder support for the "sayon-pay" proposal received at the 2020 annual meeting of stockholders.
+In addition, in the fourth quarter of 2020, similar to what we did in 2018 and 2019, we reached out to stockholders holding over 82% of our outstanding common shares, in order to understand their views on our executive compensation program and maintain an open line of communication.
+Mr. Donnelly, our Chief Financial Officer, participated in conversations with 18 of our top 30 stockholders representing approximately 65% of our outstanding common shares.
 During these discussions, our investors commented on the importance of creating alignment between pay and performance and incentivizing long-term value creation.
 We discussed with a number of investors the reliance on AFFO per share as the primary determinant of annual cash incentive compensation and the mix of total shareholder return and market share to determine the number of performance stock units awarded at the end of the performance period.
-Certain investors also recognized our focus on improving our Environmental, Social and Governance ("ESG") scores, which is discussed under the subsection titled, "Environmental Stewardship, Social Responsibility and Governance" under the discussion of "Other Corporate Governance Matters."
-Overall, our investors were supportive of our executive compensation practices and based on investor feedback, we maintained the design of the current program.
-As a result, our Compensation Committee continued to apply the same effective principles and philosophy it has used in previous years in determining executive compensation and will continue to consider stockholder concerns and feedback in the future.
+However, since the Compensation Committee had not determined adjustments to be made to the compensation plan at the time of these discussions with investors, the specific adjustments subsequently implemented were not discussed with investors.
+Certain investors also recognized our continuing success on improving our Environmental, Social and Governance ("ESG") scores, which is discussed under the subsection titled, "Environmental Stewardship, Social Responsibility and Governance" under the discussion of "Other Corporate Governance Matters."
+Overall, our investors were supportive of our executive compensation practices, and based on investor feedback, we maintained the design of the current program, subject to adjustment due to the impact of the COVID-19 pandemic.
+As a result, our Compensation Committee continued to apply the same effective principles and philosophy it has used in previous years in determining executive compensation, except that the executive officer's specific response to the pandemic was considered in determining compensation for 2020.
+The Company will continue to consider stockholder concerns and feedback in the future.